 Lucky for her she’s got her movie-lovin’ dad to fill her in on the fictionalized, highly romanticized details.
 In comparison to other historical subjects (like say…WWII), there have been a scant few modern movies made about the Pilgrims and the Plymouth Colony (same for the American Revolution—odd, isn’t it?).
-Metro-Goldwyn-Mayer’s expensive, robust 1952 romantic drama, Plymouth Adventure, with Spencer Tracy, Gene Tierney, and Van Johnson, arguably remains the most prestigious production dealing with that nascent period of our nation’s birth.
+Metro-Goldwyn-Mayer’s expensive, robust 1952 romantic drama, Plymouth Adventure (released to DVD by Warner’s Archive Collection), with Spencer Tracy, Gene Tierney, and Van Johnson, arguably remains the most prestigious production dealing with that nascent period of our nation’s birth.
 A middling hit when released around Thanksgiving time, it sold tickets…but not enough to offset an inflated $3 million-plus production cost.
 For the next twenty years, though, it was a staple of afternoon TV movie shows during the Thanksgiving season.

 England, 1620: no time to be a Puritan in King-loyal, Church of England-lovin’ Britain.
 So…the leaders of the religious separatist group decide it makes just as much sense to brave the grave dangers inherent in an ocean voyage to the “New World” as it does to stay in England and either starve or get locked up…or worse.
 Moral leader William Bradford (Leo Genn), with his gorgeous nutcase wife Laura Pilgrim wife Dorothy, are ready for the challenge—but not for the sneering, aggressive verbal and physical assaults of the Mayflower’s Puritan-hating captain, Christopher Jones (Spencer Tracy).
 Jones, a hard-charging misanthrope, takes one look at Dorothy in her form-fitting Puritan glad rags and knows she’s not built for no psalm-singing (take out the “g” and add an “n” and now you’re talking!).